Privacy notices

 Who has access to your information?

-Anonymised & Pseudonymised data may be used for research & Statistical purposes.
-Any Data collected may be used for research and statistical purposes that are relevant and compatible with the purpose that the data was collected for.
+Anonymised and pseudonymised data may be used for research and statistical purposes.
+Any data collected may be used for research and statistical purposes relevant and compatible with the purpose that the data was collected for.

 What are your rights in relation to personal data we process?

-Access: You can request copies of any of your personal information that is held by the Council.
+Access: You can request copies of any of your personal information held by the Council.

 Rectification: You can ask us to correct any incorrect information.